PsyHeart-Capstone-Project/Mobile-Development/README.md

 ## Features

-- **Mood Analysis**: Input your current mood and get personalized music recommendations.
+- **Mood Analysis**: Fill out the questionnaire and get personalized music recommendations.
 - **Music Library**: A curated library of therapeutic music tracks.
 - **User-Friendly Interface**: Simple and intuitive design for easy navigation.